vince7ben23/Prediction-Of-Market-Sales/README.md

 ## Problem Statement

-The data scientists at BigMart have collected 2013 sales data for 1559 products across 10 stores in different cities.
-Also, certain attributes of each product and store have been defined.
+have collected sales data for 1559 products across 10 stores in different cities of 2013 year.
 The aim is to build a predictive model and find out the sales of each product at a particular store.

-Using this model, BigMart will try to understand the properties of products and stores which play a key role in increasing sales.
+With this model, I will try to find out the properties of products and stores which play a key role in increasing sales.

-Please note that the data may have missing values as some stores might not report all the data due to technical glitches.
-Hence, it will be required to treat them accordingly.

 ## Data
 We have train (8523) and test (5681) data set, train data set has both input and output variable(s).
 You need to predict the sales for test data set.